myltik/azure-docs.ru-ru/articles/dns/dns-getstarted-create-dnszone-portal.md

 <properties
-   pageTitle="Создание зоны DNS и управление ею на портале Azure | Microsoft Azure" description="Сведения о создании зон DNS для Azure DNS. Это пошаговое руководство описывает создание первой зоны DNS и управление ею, а также размещение домена DNS с помощью портала Azure." services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor="" tags="azure-resource-manager"/>
+   pageTitle="How to create and manage a DNS zone in the Azure portal | Microsoft Azure" description="Learn how to create DNS zones for Azure DNS.
+This is a Step-by-step guide to create and manage your first DNS and start hosting your DNS domain using the Azure portal." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor="" tags="azure-resource-manager"/>